It's much too hot! Protect yourself from extreme heat

 If your home is extremely hot:

-• Take a break from the heat by spending a few hours in a cool place.
+• Take a break from the heat by spending time in a cool place.
 It could be a tree-shaded area, swimming pool or an air-conditioned spot such as a shopping mall, grocery store, place of worship or public library.

 • Take cool showers or baths until you feel refreshed.